 - Put the loaf pan in the oven, and bake at 350 degrees for 30 minutes.

 - Wait 10 minutes for the bread to cool.
-Once cooled, feel free to take the bread of the pan and enjoy.
+Once cooled, feel free to take the bread off the pan and enjoy.

 Hot tip: if you have an electric mixer, try using a mixer to mash your banana.
 It’ll give your arm a break and the process will go quicker.
 Make sure you slice up the banana before getting started.

-To buy a package of the GoNanas mix, just go to https://eatgonanas.com.
-There are so many mix options, such as pumpkin spice (for your pumpkin bread!), gingerbread, chocolate chip, and the original banana bread.
+There are so many options, such as pumpkin spice (for your pumpkin bread!), gingerbread, chocolate chip, and the original banana bread.

 Easy and yummy vegan recipes aren’t easy to find- which is why we wanted to make one.
 Having dietary restrictions shouldn’t mean you should enjoy food any less.
 Luckily, our mix is the key ingredient, and the hardest part to find for other recipes.